• Skip to primary navigation

 Why Use Fermenting Crocks?

-Using fermenting crocks to make tasty and preserved food benefits you in a few different ways.
+Using fermenting crocks to make tasty and preserved foods benefits you in several ways.
 When food ferments, it kills off the bad bacteria and keeps the good ones.

-These good bacteria have a plethora of benefits for your gut biome and digestive tract, as well as overall health benefits.
+These beneficial bacteria offer numerous advantages for your gut microbiome and digestive tract, as well as overall health benefits.

 Fermenting crocks also give you the ability to ferment a large amount of produce all at once, rather than multiple little batches in smaller mason jars.